vmware/vic-product/docs/user_doc/vic_overview/intro_to_vic_mp.md

 - Live state updates that provide a live view of the container system.
 - Multi-container template management, that enables logical multi-container application deployments.

-For more information about vSphere Integrated Containers Management Portal, see [Configure and Manage vSphere Integrated Containers](../vic_cloud_admin/).
+For more information about vSphere Integrated Containers Management Portal, see [vSphere Integrated Containers Management Portal Administration](../vic_cloud_admin/).

 - [Projects and Role-Based Access Control](#projects)
 - [User Authentication](#authentication)